postmanlabs/labs-docs/src/pages/docs/postman/collections/commenting-on-collections.md

 ### Reading comments in the Postman app

-1. In the Postman app, go to the request that has the comments you want to review.
+1. In the Postman app, open the request that has the comments you want to review.
 2. At the top, click **Comments**.

 > The comment button displays the number of existing comments.